shonfeder/dune.wiki-fork/Dune-Pkg-Roadmap.md

-This problem does not prevent *using* such packages as dependencies (e.g. dune package management works fine on projects that depend on Lwt), but it does prevent us from using Dune package management for managing packages for such projects dogfooding dune package management,  depriving us of an important feedback loop in the development process.
+This problem does not prevent *using* such packages as dependencies (e.g. dune package management works fine on projects that depend on Lwt), but it does prevent us from using Dune package management for *developing* such projects and prevents dogfooding dune package management on dune itself, depriving us of an important feedback loop in the development process.

 **Target completion**: Q3 of 2026